 Unsurprisingly, this caused a backlash from many in Florida and within the Central Florida community.
 But the real question by those opposed to her decision was, what could be done?

 In response, Governor Rick Scott immediately called for her resignation, which she declined to do.
 When she declined to resign, he then assigned Fifth Judicial Circuit State Attorney Brad King to take over the prosecution of the Markeith Loyd case pursuant to Florida Statute 27.14 (Assigning State Attorneys to Other Circuits).
+Section 27.14 allows a governor to reassign State Attorneys for “any other good and sufficient reason, the Governor determines that the ends of justice would be best served.”

 Initially, Ms. Ayala indicated she was not going to fight the reassignment of Mr. Loyd’s case, but then Governor Scott removed Ms. Ayala from 21 more capital cases based on Section 27.14, creating an untenable situation in Orange and Osceola Counties.